 The Lease Inspection

-While there is some variation in the process, the lease return process typically starts about 90 days before the end of the contract, says Joe Spina, an Edmunds car lease expert.
+Although there is some variation in the process, a lease return typically starts about 90 days before the end of the leased car contract.
 The leasing company (technically called the "lessor") will contact you to let you know your lease contract is coming to an end.
 It will then contact you to set up an appointment for an inspection.
 Any damage that's going to cost more than an average amount of money to refurbish is called excessive wear and tear.

-Many manufacturers use an independent company to conduct the inspection, which is free for the lease-holder (technically called the "lessee").
+Many manufacturers use an independent company to conduct the vehicle inspection, which is free for the car leaseholder (technically called the "lessee").
 The inspector will come to your home or office, and the process takes about 45 minutes.
 A pro tip: Be nice to the inspector.
 Is it hot out?
 Offer some water.
 Is the inspector doing the job at your workplace?
 Pick up the cost of parking.
 Your courtesy could come in handy if the inspector has leeway in deciding whether a bit of damage could pass.

 Most manufacturers look for damage in these general categories: